“Yoga? Isn’t that the new fad where skinny blonde women run around with rolled-up mats?”

 Fighting the Ideal, Accepting the Real

-I have to remind myself that my yoga practice as it is now is equally as perfect, because it is exactly what I need at this moment in time.
+I have to remind myself that my yoga practice as it is now is equally as perfect because it is exactly what I need at this moment in time.
 The truth is things change, that’s the nature of being alive.

 Our lives don’t happen in still frames, they happen in dynamic movement.
 And it’s the movement that brings the bliss and beauty, the living of this life, the being authentic that makes life so amazing.

 For years, I had been trying to fit the image of being a yoga teacher without actually practicing or teaching true yoga.
-I was encouraging students to practice in a way that would push their bodies rather than honoring it.
+I was encouraging students to practice in a way that would push their bodies rather than honor it.
 I was telling people to focus on getting into a specific shape or pose, rather than encouraging them to move in a way that allowed them to unite their breath and body in a space of empowerment.

 Needless to say, I don’t teach that way anymore.
 While I still teach inversions and difficult poses, these are never the point.
 The point of teaching yoga, for me, is to open the door for my students to notice how their body interacts with their breath, mind, and heart.